DaniSofiaG/Project-Unit-2/README.md

 **Design statement**
+I will design and make a program that checks temperature and humidity for two clients who are roommates and students at UWC ISAK Japan.
+The program will consist on a tool called DHT11 sensor for being able to keep track of humidity and temperature of their rooms, plus getting useful measures such as mean, standard deviaton, minimum, maximum, and median.
+It is constructed using the softwares Python, Arduino, and DHT11.
+It will take 3 weeks to make and will be evaluated according to the criteria A, B, and C.

 [^1]: Industries, Adafruit.
 “DHT11 Basic Temperature-Humidity Sensor + Extras.”
 Adafruit Industries Blog RSS, https://www.adafruit.com/product/386.
 [^2]: Nelson, Carter.
 “Modern Replacements for DHT11 and dht22 Sensors.”
 Adafruit Learning System, https://learn.adafruit.com/modern-replacements-for-dht11-dht22-sensors/what-are-better-alternatives.